-FSANZ agrees with this and will further consider this issue before a Final Assessment is made of P294
+FSANZ agrees with this and will further consider this issue as detailed in Section 4.3 above.

 6. Regulatory Options

 FSANZ is required to consider the impact of various regulatory (and non-regulatory) options on all sectors of the community, which includes consumers, food industries and governments in Australia and New Zealand.
 The benefits and costs associated with the proposed amendment to the Code will be analysed using regulatory impact principles.